-BKK is not a central organisation with many branch offices but a flexible, decentralised system of currently more than 100 individual company health insurance funds.
+BKK is not a central organisation with many branch offices but a flexible, decentralised system of currently of 70 individual company health insurance funds.
 Each of these funds enjoys legal, economic and organisational independence.

-There are over 8 million people insured in the company health insurance funds and the trend is on an upward climb!
-Just recently, BKK managed to win a large number of new members.
+There are 9 million people insured in the company health insurance funds.
 Previously, only company employees and certain members of the family could be insured by the BKK.
 That situation has changed.
 Most of the statutory health insurance funds can be freely selected.